 Some of her most notable accomplishments include successfully advocating for city legislation that raises the value of rent subsidies to dramatically increase the availability of affordable and permanent housing for families; improving education equity for students in temporary housing with expanded city-level funding; and effectively advocating for youth justice reform with state legislation that ends the arrest and prosecution of children under 12.
 While at Win, the city’s largest provider of family shelter and supportive housing, Raysa led the development of performance metrics to enhance service delivery and successfully expanded the organization’s focus on client-centered approaches including trauma-informed care to better meet the needs of families with children.
 During Mayor Bloomberg’s administration, she served as Senior Advisor on Children’s Issues for the Deputy Mayor for Health and Human Services, supporting strategies aimed at reducing poverty and strengthening early care and education.

 Raysa earned a Bachelor of Science in Human Development from Cornell University and a Master of Social Work from Columbia University, where she is an Adjunct Professor.

 This year FPWA, an anti-poverty policy and advocacy organization committed to advancing economic opportunity and upward mobility for low-income New Yorkers, is celebrating 100 years of fighting for equity and justice.
-FPWA has long served New York City’s social service sector, providing grants to help individuals and families meet their basic needs, and advocating for fair public policies on behalf of people in need and the agencies that serve them.
+FPWA has long served New York City’s human services sector, providing grants to help individuals and families meet their basic needs, and advocating for fair public policies on behalf of people in need and the agencies that serve them.
 FPWA’s member network of 170 human-service and faith-based organizations reach more than 1.5 million people in New York’s communities each year.
 Join us at fpwa.org, Facebook, Twitter, and Instagram.